 Related Work

 One of the simplest and fastest ways of performing predictive collision detection is to employ “Multiple Interference Detection”.
 In this process a representative set of configurations throughout the robot’s trajectory are checked for interference.
 If, however, the sampling frequency is too low, collisions can be missed.
 Another more robust approach is “Swept Volume Interference”, in which an object is swept along its trajectory to create a composite shape representing the total volume affected by the object.
-A collision can be identified by overlaying such swept volumes and locating any locations where spatial and temporal data intersect (Jiménez et al., 2001).
-This solution is computationally expensive and thus difficult to implement in real time.
+A collision can be identified by overlaying swept volumes and identifying where spatial and temporal data intersect (Jiménez et al., 2001).
+This is computationally expensive and difficult to implement in real time.
 For online operation of a robot in dynamic environments in which human safety is in question, fast and efficient algorithms and techniques are needed.

 One combination of both approaches is employed in (Mainprice & Berenson, 2013), where a pre-existing 3D surface is sampled as it moves along its trajectory at a high frequency such that an approximate swept volume is created.
-While this approach is faster than computing a swept volume, it requires the pre-existence of a 3D surface, and a large number of samples to construct the surface.
+While this approach is faster than computing a swept volume analytically, it requires the pre-existence of a 3D surface, and a large number of samples to construct the surface.

-The algorithm presented in this paper addresses the need for a higher speed collision detection algorithm that can operate on much more basic predictions of the human’s location and orientation throughout time.
+The algorithm presented in this paper addresses the need for a computationally faster collision detection algorithm that can operate on much more basic predictions of the human’s location and orientation throughout time.
 By implementing Coons patches to interpolate the human’s position throughout time, fewer samples are required to construct a representative swept surface, greatly improving the computational efficiency.

 Methods

 The developed algorithm assumes as its only input the predicted motion derived from simulated sensor data describing joint angles of a human’s articulated multi-link body at various instants in time.
 From this input, forward kinematics techniques are used to define boundary points outlining the human at each predicted instant in time.
 These boundaries are then used to create a boundary surface that represents the swept volume of the human.
 This approach is able to strike a tradeoff between “Swept Surface Interference” and “Multiple Detection Interference” methods by interpolating between a lower frequency sampling to create a continuous surface.
 Furthermore, since the swept volume is described only by the boundary surface, points within the surface do not need to be characterized, greatly reducing computer memory and computational costs.
+For collision detection, only the surface needs to be modeled as it can be assumed that if another volume passes into the space of the swept volume, it must first go through and collide with the swept boundary.
 The same approach is then applied to the robot.
-Simulations of the robot and human in a workspace are used to evaluate effectiveness and computational efficiency of the algorithm.
+Simulations of the robot and human in a shared workspace are used to evaluate effectiveness and computational efficiency of the algorithm.

 Overview of the Approach

 A preliminary grid size must be set to determine coarseness of the grid on which the human and robot swept volumes are to be compared.
-A fine grid size will result in an increase in computational time but will a yield more accurate representation of the swept volume.
+A fine grid size will result in an increase in computational time but will yield more accurate representation of the swept volume.
 After each swept volume is created, all points defining the swept volume are relocated to the nearest grid location.
 This grid allows for direct comparison between multiple swept volumes.
 The remainder of the algorithm executes three general steps.